wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 ## T-2.V.3

 <p class=fip id=p3>
-3.&emsp;I have already said that miracles are expressions of miracle-mindedness, and miracle-mindedness means right-mindedness.
+3. I have already said that miracles are expressions of miracle-mindedness, and miracle-mindedness means right-mindedness.
 ²The right-minded neither exalt nor depreciate the mind of the miracle worker or the miracle receiver.
 3However, as a correction, the miracle need not await the right-mindedness of the receiver.
 ⁴In fact, its purpose is to restore him *to* his right mind.